 In addition, just as employers can seek information from prospective and current employees regarding any medication they take that may impact on their ability to perform their role, employers will be able to seek the same information in relation to medical cannabis use.

-Further consideration will need to be given to whether any level of cannabis is acceptable, and if so what that level is (for example for employees using cannabis recreationally on the weekend, and for medicinal purposes)
+Further consideration will need to be given to whether any level of cannabis is acceptable, and if so what that level is (for example for employees using cannabis recreationally on the weekend, and for medicinal purposes).

 However, in order to do either, employers will need to ensure that their employment agreements and policies accurately and adequately deal with the issue, and as with all legal documents the devil is in the detail.
 For example, specific agreement, usually by way of contractual provision, is required to test for drugs and alcohol in the workplace.

-Employers have time to prepare for the possibility of legalised cannabis, but for now, it is a timely reminder to review employment agreements and policies, including drug and alcohol policies, to ensure they are up to date and fit for purpose.
+Above all else, it is a timely reminder to review employment agreements and policies, including drug and alcohol policies, to ensure they are up to date and fit for purpose.